Falconiere/falconiere.io/src/data/blog/posts/2021-04/lets-get-started-i-hope-to-stay-on-track-and-not-put-things-off-this-time.md

   title: "Let’s get started!
 I hope to stay on track and not put things off this time."
   cover: "1837e658-41d5-80f2-bfd8-f2cbfb74ee61.jpg"
   coverAlt: "Image cover  time art"
-  description: "At 28, the author reflects on wasted time and aims to build a business for financial freedom, starting with writing articles about software development to stay motivated and avoid procrastination."
+  description: "At 28, the author feels they've wasted their twenties but aims to start a business for financial freedom, planning to create content online, particularly about software development, to maintain motivation and avoid procrastination."
   author: "Falconiere Barbosa"
   draft: false
   date: "2021-04-04"